serviceprototypinglab/dcvalidator/README.md

 # Docker Compose Validator
 ## Idea
-When we are using docker-compose, we may make some silly mistake.
-This tool has this responsibility to remind you of these mistakes.
+When we are using docker-compose, we may make silly mistakes.
+This tool helps you avoid making such mistakes!
 <br />For example:
 ``` yaml
 version: '3'